256hax/sign-in-with-solana-api-server/README.md

-# Sign in with Solana API Server
+# Sign In with Solana API Server
-Express x JWT x Solana for sign in API server minimal example.
+Express x JWT x Sign In with Solana API server minimal example.
 For experiment purpose only.

 ## Tech